echemdb/electrochemistry-data/.github/pull_request_template.md

 - [ ] Comments should be complete sentences ending with a period.
 - [ ] A `tags` text label should be included in the SVG indicating the type of measurement (BCV, ORR, COOR, etc).
 - [ ] The units on the axis should be identical to those in the figure.
+- [ ] Considered a possible scaling factor?

 **YAML**